Gitanjali1818/90DaysOfDevOps/2026/day-07/day-07-linux-fs-and-scenarios.md

                                      3. /root : home directories of root user.
                                                  ## Example files/folders :
                                                                        No.       Folder               	What it contains
-                                                                        1.      /home/user	          home directories of user name.
+                                                                        1.      /root/.bashrc          A configuration file for the bash shell.
-                                                                        2.      /home/ubuntu          home directories of ubuntu name.
+                                                                        2.      /root/.ssh             Folder that stores SSH keys and SSH configuration.
-                                                                        3.      /home/devops	        home directories of devops name.
+                                                                        3.      /root/scripts	         A folder where the root user may store automation scripts.